 The Children’s Museum of Green Bay

 The Children’s Museum of Green Bay recently moved to its new home located conveniently right across the street from Bay Beach Amusement Park & Wildlife Sanctuary!
-Some of our favorite exhibits include the Farmer’s Market, the 1950’s-style diner, garden and chicken coop care in the Backyard Experience, the Digestive System Climber (crawl into a mouth and learn the body’s pathway of nutrient intake!), and the Outdoor Discovery Center.
+Some of our favorite exhibits include the Farmer’s Market, the 1950’s-style diner complete with a working jukebox & hula hoops for dancing, garden and chicken coop care in the Backyard Experience, the Vet Clinic, the Digestive System Climber (crawl into a mouth and learn the body’s pathway of nutrient intake!), and the Outdoor Discovery Center.

 - 1230 Bay Beach Rd